Trihyperkahler reduction and instanton bundles on CP^3

 Let $G$ be a compact Lie group acting on a hyperk\"ahler manifold $M$ by hyperk\"ahler isometries.
 Then $G$ acts on $\Sec_0(M)$ preserving the trisymplectic structure described above.
 Moreover, there is a natural K\"ahler metric on $\Sec_0(M)$ constructed in \cite{_NHYM_} as follows.
 The twistor space $\Tw(M)$ is naturally isomorphic, as a smooth manifold, to $M \times \C\p1$.
 Consider the product metric on $\Tw(M)$, and let $\nu:\; \Sec_0(M)\arrow \R^{+}$ be a map associating to a complex curve its total Riemannian volume.
 In \cite{_NHYM_} it was shown that $\nu$ is a K\"ahler potential, that is, $dd^c \nu$ is a K\"ahler form on $\Sec_0(M)$.

 Let $\bOmega$ be the standard 3-dimensional space of holomorphic 2-forms on \\ $\Sec_0(M)$,

-Then the corresponding triple of holomorphic moment maps is generated by $\ev_I\circ \mu^\C_I$, $\ev_J\circ \mu^\C_J$, $\ev_K\circ \mu^\C_K$, where $\mu^\C_L$ is a holomorphic moment map of $(M,L)$.
-This gives a description of the zero set of the trisymplectic moment map $\bMu:\; \Sec_0(M)\arrow \g^*\otimes_\R \C^3$,
+Then the corresponding triple of holomorphic moment maps is generated by $\mu^\C_I\circ \ev_I$, $\mu^\C_J\circ \ev_J$, $\mu^\C_K\circ \ev_K$, where $\mu^\C_L$ is a holomorphic moment map of $(M,L)$.
+This gives a description of the zero set of the trisymplectic moment map $\bMu_\C:\; \Sec_0(M)\arrow \g^*\otimes_\R \C^3$,

-As follows from Proposition \ref{_trisymple_on_Sec_Proposition_}, a rational curve $s\in \Sec_0(M)$ lies in $\bMu^{-1}(0)$ if and only if $s$ lies in a set of all pairs $(m,t)\in M\times\C\p1 \simeq \Tw(M)$ satisfying $\mu^\C_t(m)=0$, where $\mu^\C_t:\; (M, t) \arrow \g^*\otimes_\R \C$ is the holomorphic moment map corresponding to the complex structure $t$.
+As follows from Proposition \ref{_trisymple_on_Sec_Proposition_}, a rational curve $s\in \Sec_0(M)$ lies in $\bMu^{-1}_\C(0)$ if and only if $s$ lies in a set of all pairs $(m,t)\in M\times\C\p1 \simeq \Tw(M)$ satisfying $\mu^\C_t(m)=0$, where $\mu^\C_t:\; (M, t) \arrow \g^*\otimes_\R \C$ is the holomorphic moment map corresponding to the complex structure $t$.

-Now, the zero set $\bMu^{-1}(0)$ of the trisymplectic moment map is a K\"ahler manifold, with the K\"ahler metric $dd^c\nu$ defined as above.
-Therefore, one could define the symplectic quotient $\bMu^{-1}(0)\2 G$.
-This quotient, denoted by $\Sec_0(M) \4 G$, is called the \emph{trihyperk\"ahler quotient} of $\Sec_0(M)$ (see Definition \ref{_trihype_re_Definition_}).
+Now, the zero set $\bMu^{-1}_\C(0)$ of the trisymplectic moment map is a K\"ahler manifold, with the K\"ahler metric $dd^c\nu$ defined as above.
+Therefore, one could define the symplectic quotient $\bMu^{-1}_\C(0)\2 G$.
+This quotient, denoted by $\Sec_0(M) \4 G$, is called the \emph{trihyperk\"ahler quotient} of $\Sec_0(M)$ (see Definition \ref{_trihype_re_Definition_} for further details).

 One of the main results of the present paper is the following theorem relating the trihyperk\"ahler quotient and the hyperk\"ahler quotient.

 \Theorem Let $M$ be flat hyperk\"ahler manifold, and $G$ a compact Lie group acting on $M$ by hyperk\"ahler automorphisms.
 Suppose that the hyperk\"ahler moment map exists, and the hyperk\"ahler quotient $M\3 G$ is smooth.
 Then there exists an open embedding $\Sec_0(M)\4 G\stackrel \Psi\arrow \Sec_0(M\3 G)$, which is compatible with the trisymplectic structures on $\Sec_0(M)\4 G$ and $\Sec_0(M\3 G)$. \et